 Table 4.
-Childhood Obesity Screening and Intervention Recommendations and Guidelines byMajor Health Organizations
+Childhood Obesity Screening and Intervention Recommendations and Guidelines by Major Health Organizations

-Organization Date Recommendation Institute for Clinical Systems Improvement (ICSI) 291 BMI should be calculated and documented in the medical record of all children ages 2-8 at least annually and CDC growth charts should be used for children ages 2-18.
+Organization Bernaman dation Date Recommendation Institute for Clinical Systems Improvement (ICSI) 308 BMI should be calculated and documented in the medical record of all children ages 2-8 at least annually and CDC growth charts should be used for children ages 2-18.
 Assessment of diet, physical activity, and sedentary behaviors should be done annually and used to target appropriate messages to each family.
-2013 Community Preventive Services Task Force 292 The Community Guide has issued a series of recommendations related to provider-level interventions for obesity prevention and control.
-Specifically, they found insufficient evidence to determine the effectiveness of the following to prevent and control obesity 2013 Provider education alone Provider feedback alone Provider reminders alone Multicomponent provider-oriented strategies Combination of multicomponent provider-oriented interventions National Heart, Lung and Blood Institute (NHLBI) Expert Panel 79 Panel recommended identifying children and adolescents aged 2-21 years at high risk for obesity (based on parental obesity, excessive gain in BMI, and change in physical activity) (Grade B).
+2013 Community Preventive Services Task Force 309 The Community Guide has issued a series of recommendations related to provider-level interventions for obesity prevention and control.
+Specifically, they found insufficient evidence to determine the effectiveness of the following to prevent and control obesity 2013 among children, adolescents, or adults: • Provider education alone • Provider feedback alone Provider reedback alone Provider reminders alone Multicomponent provider-oriented strategies Combination of multicomponent provider-oriented interventions National Heart, Lung, and Blood Institute (NHLBI) Expert Panel 85 Panel recommended identifying children and adolescents aged 2-21 years at high risk for obesity (based on parental obesity, excessive gain in BMI, and change in physical activity) (Grade B).
 2011 The guidelines concluded that "there is good evidence for the effectiveness of combined weight loss programs that included behavior change counseling, negative energy balance through diet, and increased physical activity in addressing obesity in children older than age 6 years with a BMI at or greater than 95th percentile and no comorbidities (Grade A).
 However, such programs have primarily been shown to be effective in a comprehensive weight loss program or research settings, with only a small number shown to be effective in primary care settings."
-Institute of Medicine Recommended that health care providers measure weight and length or height in a (IOM) 200 standardized way, plotted on WHO growth charts (ages 0-23 months) or CDC growth charts (ages 24-59 months), as part of every well-child visit.
+Institute of Medicine (IOM) 310 Recommended that health care providers measure weight and length or height in a standardized way, plotted on WHO growth charts (ages 0-23 months) or CDC growth charts (ages 24-59 months), as part of every well-child visit.
 They also recommend that 2011 health care professionals consider children's attained weight-for-length or BMI ≥ 85th percentile, rate of weight gain, and parental weight status as risk factors in assessing which young children are at highest risk of later obesity and its adverse consequences.
-The Expert Committee 1 Primary care providers should universally assess children for obesity risk to improve early 2007 identification of elevated BMI, medical risks, and unhealthy eating and physical activity habits.
+The Expert Committee 1 Primary care providers should universally assess children for obesity risk to improve early identification of elevated BMI, medical risks, and unhealthy eating and physical activity 2007 habits.
 Providers can provide obesity prevention messages for most children and suggest weight control interventions for those with excess weight.
-The writing groups also (convened by American Medical Association, Health Resources and Services Administration, and Centers for Disease recommend changing office systems so that they support efforts to address the problem.
-BMI should be calculated and plotted at least annually, and the classification should be integrated with other information such as growth pattern, familial obesity, and medical risks to assess the child's obesity risk.
-Control and Prevention, American Academy of Pediatricians)
+The writing groups also (convened by American Medical Association, Health Resources and Services Administration, recommend changing office systems so that they support efforts to address the problem.
+BMI should be calculated and plotted at least annually, and the classification should be integrated with other information such as growth pattern, familial obesity, and medical risks to assess the child's obesity risk. and Centers for Disease Control and Prevention, endorsed by the American Academy of Pediatricians) mass indexy CDC-Contags for Disease Control and Drayontion, USDSTE-US.
+Drayonting Somiless

-Abbreviations: BMI = body mass index; CDC = Centers for Disease Control and Prevention; USPSTF = U.S. Preventive Services Task Force; WHO = World Health Organization.
+Abbreviations: BMI=body mass index; CDC=Centers for Disease Control and Prevention; USPSTF=U.S. Preventive Services Task Force; WHO=World Health Organization.